2023

 NEXT

-Normally a 2.1 Honours degree or equivalent qualification acceptable to the University in Finance, Mathematics, Economics, or in another relevant quantitative subject.
+Normally a strong 2.2 Honours degree (with minimum of 55%) or equivalent qualification acceptable to the University in Finance, Mathematics, Economics, or in another relevant quantitative subject.
 Performance in relevant modules must be of the required standard.

 Please note: international applicants will be required to pay a deposit to secure a place on this course.